-A: The Zebulon replaces the Paul Gillette as the new Pikes Peak Writers Fiction Writing Contest focusing on what it takes to get published.
+A: The Zebulon replaces the Paul Gillette as the new Pikes Peak Writers Fiction Writing Contest, focusing on what it takes to get published.

 Q: What if I’m already published?

 A: Feel free to enter.
 The Zebulon is open to published and unpublished writers of novel-length fiction.
-Anyone may enter regardless of whether or not they have been published and regardless of the format of the publication (self-publication, digital publication, traditional publication, etc.)
+Anyone may enter regardless of whether or not they have been published and regardless of the format of the publication (self-publication, digital publication, traditional publication, etc.).

 Q: Can I enter an old manuscript?

 A: Sure, though the entry submitted in the contest must be a previously unpublished manuscript.
-Entrants must certify that the entry has not been accepted for publication prior to the date of entry.
+Entrants must certify that the entry has not been self-published or accepted for publication prior to the date of entry.
 Manuscripts that previously have won first place in this contest are not eligible for entry.
 Manuscripts that are part of an already published series are not eligible for entry.

 Q: Must a manuscript be completed to be submitted?

 A: No. The main purpose of the contest is to get feedback on your writing.
 You do not need to have a completed manuscript to enter the contest.
 We do advise, however, that you have a completed manuscript if you are seeking an agent or editor appointment at the Conference.

 Q: Can I enter my short story?